Democratic governor says Biden ‘fit for office’ after president meets with group of state leaders | KRDO

 “All participants reiterated their shared commitment to do everything possible to make sure President Biden and Vice President Harris beat Donald Trump in November,” the campaign added.

-CNN’s Elise Hammond, Samantha Waldenberg, Kit Maher and Betsy Klein contributed to this report
+CNN’s Elise Hammond, Samantha Waldenberg, Kit Maher, Betsy Klein and Arlette Saenz contributed to this report.

 The-CNN-Wire